alibaba/GraphScope/README.md

 ## Getting Started

 GraphScope can run on clusters managed by [Kubernetes](https://kubernetes.io/) within containers.
-For quickly getting started, we can leverage [minikube](https://minikube.sigs.k8s.io/) (on Linux) to set up a *local* Kubernetes cluster and take advantage of pre-built Docker images as follows.
+For quickly getting started, we can set up a *local* Kubernetes cluster and take advantage of pre-built Docker images as follows.

 ### Prerequisites

-To run GraphScope on your local computer with minikube, the following dependencies or tools are required.
+To run GraphScope on your local computer, the following dependencies or tools are required.

 - Docker
-- minikube
 - Python >= 3.6 (with pip)
+- Local Kubernetes cluster set-up tool (e.g. [Minikube](https://minikube.sigs.k8s.io) or [Kind](https://kind.sigs.k8s.io))

+On Windows and macOS, you can follow the official guides to install them.
-For Linux distributions, we provide a script to install the above dependencies and prepare the environment.
+For Ubuntu/CentOS Linux distributions, we provide a script to install the above dependencies and prepare the environment.
+Alternatively, you may want to install `WSL2 <https://docs.microsoft.com/zh-cn/windows/wsl/install-win10>`_ on Windows to use the script.

 ```bash
 # run the environment preparing script.